DJDanl/cpp-docs.pt-br/docs/standard-library/allocators-header.md

  `std::list<int, stdext::allocators::allocator_chunklist<int> > _List0;`

- _List0 aloca nós com `allocator_chunklist` e o filtro de sincronização padrão.
+ _List0 allocates nodes with `allocator_chunklist` and the default synchronization filter.

- Use a macro [ALLOCATOR_DECL](../standard-library/allocators-functions.md#allocator_decl) para criar modelos de alocadores com filtros de sincronização diferentes do padrão:
+ Use the macro [ALLOCATOR_DECL](../standard-library/allocators-functions.md#allocator_decl) to create allocator templates with synchronization filters other than the default:

  `#include <list>`